The isomorphism problem for rational group algebras of finite metacyclic groups: Notation and preliminaries

-If $G$ is a group, then a normal subgroup $H$ of $G$ is said to be cocyclic in $G$ if $G/H$ is cyclic.
+If $G$ is a group, then a cocyclic subgroup of $G$ is a normal subgroup $N$ of $G$ such that $G/N$ is cyclic .
 We close this subsection computing the cocyclic subgroups of a $2$-generated abelian $p$-group.
 This will be used in \Cref{SectionmnrDetermined}.

 \begin{lemma} Let $L=\GEN{g}\times \GEN{h}$ be a an abelian $p$-group with $|g|\ge |h|$ and let

 Then

 defines a bijection from $C_L$ to the set of cocyclic subgroups of $L$.
 Moreover, for every $(i,y,x)\in C_L$ we have